 WwzhkevinTruly excellent facilities.
 My friends and I were so impressed.
 It’s a hostel but you do get private spaces, basically giant cubicles with blinds and curtains to give you some privacy.
 Facilities were basic, but exceptionally clean and comfortable.
 Staff were very friendly and helpful as well, despite seeming quite busy.
 My only complaint, if you can call it that, is that the perfect hostel is still a hostel.
 You get people talking late into the night keeping you up with their mumbling.
 You have people snoring.
 It’s nothing the hostel can really do anything about, but it’s something to bear in mind.

-Trip.com provides various promotions and discounts for users all year round.
-You can check the promotions page to see what promotions are available on Trip.com.
+There are multiple promotions and discounts all year round for Trip.com users .
+Please check the promotions page to see what promotions are available now on Trip.com.